fnjoin/blog-team-apps/README.md

 # team-apps

-A spring-boot application that lists deployment running in k8s cluster using Kubernetes Java Client
+A spring-boot application that lists deployments running in k8s cluster using Kubernetes Java Client

 ### Build Pre-requisites